Survival Analysis Fundamentals

 Log-rank Test

-The log-rank test is a nonparametric test for whether two or more groups have the same survival curve.
+The log-rank test is a nonparametric test for whether two or more groups have equal hazard functions.

 At each event time tit_i, the observed event count dijd_{ij} and expected event count eij=nijdi/nie_{ij} = n_{ij} \cdot d_i / n_i are computed for group jj, where nijn_{ij} is the size of group jj's risk set at time tit_i.
 Under the null hypothesis, events at each time point are expected to be distributed according to each group's share of the risk set.
 This allocation follows a hypergeometric distribution, from which the variance is also derived.
 For two groups, since O1+O2=diO_1 + O_2 = \sum d_i and E1+E2=diE_1 + E_2 = \sum d_i, it follows that O1E1=(O2E2)O_1 - E_1 = -(O_2 - E_2), so only one group's information is needed.
 The test statistic is: